meshtastic/meshtastic/docs/software/settings/environmental-measurment-plugin.md

 ### environmental_measurement_plugin_read_error_count_threshold

 Sometimes sensor reads can fail.
-If this happens, we will retry a configurable number of attempts Each attempt will be delayed by the minimum required refresh rate for that sensor
+If this happens, we will retry a configurable number of attempts.
+Each attempt will be delayed by the minimum required refresh rate for that sensor

 ### environmental_measurement_plugin_recovery_interval

 Sometimes we can end up with more than read_error_count_threshold failures.
 In this case, we will stop trying to read from the sensor for a while.
-Wait this long until trying to read from the sensor again
+Wait this long until trying to read from the sensor again.

 ### environmental_measurement_plugin_screen_enabled